JHU-PL-Lab/www-fpse/assignments/project.md

 Here are the high-level requirements for the projects.

 * All the code must be in OCaml obviously (excepting small bits of glue code, or explicit exceptions if you petition)
-* You must use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
+* You must use the standard course libraries -- `Core`, `Lwt`, `OUnit2` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 2-3 people, or possibly 4 if there are very distinct components.
 * OCaml excels for non-trivial algorithms and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help with.
 * You need to make a general library as part of your project, to get more experience with modules and functors in OCaml.
 (This is not an absolute requirement as we don't want you to make some artificial library if there is none needed, but you will need to get an exception from us if so.)